ubc-library-rc/intro-AGOL/content/analyze-data.md

 Let's now experiment with classifying the data.

-*14*{: .circle .circle-blue} Check the **Classify Data** box, which defaults to using a [Natural Breaks](http://wiki.gis.com/wiki/index.php/Jenks_Natural_Breaks_Classification) classification method which attempts to mathematically find "natural" classes that group together in a dataset.
+*13*{: .circle .circle-blue} Click on **Style options** again and toggle the **Classify Data** on, which will change the symbology, defaulting to the [Natural Breaks](http://wiki.gis.com/wiki/index.php/Jenks_Natural_Breaks_Classification) classification method which attempts to mathematically find "natural" classes that group together in a dataset.
 It also defaults to four classes.

 Notice the range of values represented in each class.

-*15*{: .circle .circle-blue} Now select the [Quantile](http://wiki.gis.com/wiki/index.php/Quantile) classification method, which creates classes with the same number of features.
+*14*{: .circle .circle-blue} Now select the [Quantile](http://wiki.gis.com/wiki/index.php/Quantile) classification method from the dropdown under **Method**, which creates classes with the same number of features.
 Notice the range of values using this classification, too.

 Classification is useful when we are asking specific questions of the data.
 In this case, what meaning does each class have for understanding the CFR across Canada?
 Is the data easier to understand classified or unclassified?